Tyler Wells: Baltimore Orioles

 On December 10, 2020, Wells was selected by the Baltimore Orioles in the Rule 5 draft.
 In 2021, he made the Opening Day roster.
 On April 4, 2021, Wells made his MLB debut in relief against the Boston Red Sox, pitching a scoreless ninth inning.
 On June 2, Wells earned his first career major league victory, pitching three scoreless innings giving up only one hit against the Minnesota Twins.
 On September 5, Wells earned his first career save after pitching a perfect ninth inning in an 8-7 win over the New York Yankees.
 Wells missed time during the season due to wrist and shoulder injuries, but still pitched 57 innings in relief in which he went 2-3 with a 4.11 ERA and 65 strikeouts.

-Wells began the 2022 season in Baltimore's starting rotation.
+Wells began the 2022 season in Baltimore's starting rotation, where he made 23 starts and pitched to a 4.25 ERA in 103 2/3.

+Wells began the season in the Orioles bullpen, where he pitched five shutout innings in a winning effort against the Texas Rangers after an injury to starter Kyle Bradish.
+He would then be moved to the starting rotation, where he made an immediate impact as the Orioles best starting pitcher in the first half of the season.
+He pitched to a 3.18 ERA, striking out 103 batters in 104 2/3 innings.
+After surpassing his career-high in innings pitched before the All-Star break, Wells struggled in his three starts in the second half, allowing 11 earned runs in just nine innings.
+He was sent down to Double-A Bowie Baysox, where he made three starts before being moved to Triple-A Norfolk Tides.
+There, he appeared in seven games before being recalled to the Orioles.
+Wells made three scoreless relief appearances, including earning his fifth career save in a 2-0 win over the Red Sox on September 28 that clinched the Orioles' first AL East title since 2014 and secured the franchise's first 100-win season since 1980.

+In 2024, Wells made three starts for Baltimore, recording a 5.87 ERA with 13 strikeouts across 15 1/3 innings pitched.
+On May 31, 2024, it was announced that Wells would undergo season–ending surgery to repair damage to his ulnar collateral ligament.

+On September 2, 2025, Wells was activated from the injured list to make his season debut and return from surgery.
+He allowed two runs on five hits without issuing a walk and was the winning pitcher in a 6–2 away win over the San Diego Padres that night, which was his first MLB appearance in 508 days.

+Personal life

+Wells is married to his wife, Melissa.
+They have a daughter Ava Faye.